Test track for

 - adjustable ramps and entrance gates

 - Floor markings and traffic signs

-Funding of the expansion of the test track in St. Valentin
+Funding for the expansion of the proving ground in St. Valentin

-The expansion of the test track is largely financed by the European Fund for Regional Development (EFRE) and additionally supported by the ecoplus business agency of the province of Lower Austria.
-Further information to EFRE is available on www.efre.gv.at
+The expansion of the proving ground is largely financed by the European Regional Development Fund (EFRE) and is additionally supported by the ecoplus business agency of the state of Lower Austria.
+For more information on EFRE, visit www.efre.gv.at

 Highlights at the proving ground in St. Valentin

 In the future, the test track for autonomous driving in Austria will be able to generate different amounts of precipitation and droplet sizes with an outdoor irrigation system.
 In a city zone, traffic scenarios from the urban environment and scenarios at an intersection with intelligent traffic light switching can be simulated in real-life tests.
 To test Hub2Hub scenarios, a hub zone is integrated so that different automated docking maneuvers with trucks and delivery vans can be simulated and tested.

 You want to use the proving ground in St. Valentin?